aravind-segu/finalTestProject/finalTestProject/README.md

   `dbx sync repo --profile finalTestProject-dev --source . --dest-repo your-repo-name`, where `your-repo-name` should be the last segment of the full repo name (`/Repos/username/your-repo-name`)

 ## Next Steps

 When you're satisfied with initial ML experimentation (e.g. validated that a model with reasonable performance can be trained on your dataset) and ready to deploy production training/inference pipelines, ask your ops team to set up CI/CD for the current ML project if they haven't already.
 CI/CD can be set up as part of the

 MLOps Stacks initialization even if it was skipped in this case, or this project can be added to a repo setup with CI/CD already, following the directions under "Setting up CI/CD" in the repo root directory README.

+To add CI/CD to this repo:
+ 1. Run `databricks bundle init mlops-stacks` in your home directory
+ 2. Select the option to only initialize `CICD_Only`
+ 3. Provide the current root directory and answer the subsequent prompts

+If you already have CI/CD setup in a separate:
+1. Create a new folder in your root CI/CD repo
+1. Copy the contents of your current project folder into the new folder

 More details can be found on the homepage [MLOps Stacks README](https://github.com/databricks/mlops-stacks/blob/main/README.md).